Rice Annual Fund

 An important goal of the Rice Annual Fund and our volunteers is to increase undergraduate alumni rates of participation.
 The Annual Fund and the entire Rice community benefit greatly when more undergraduate alumni give to Rice each year, because:

 - There is strength in numbers.
-In fiscal year 2018, gifts of $250 or less from undergraduate alumni combined to total more than $592,000.
+In fiscal year 2019, gifts of $250 or less from undergraduate alumni to Rice combined to total more than $928,000.

 - High rates of participation reflect our alumni’s support of the university’s mission and their desire to remain connected to Rice.